Lu-233/FactorioDataRaw2Json/README.md

 ### 1. fake to lua

-I am a noob for lua.
-So, I use some stupid trick to run the factorio code.
+I am a very noob for lua.
+So, I use some "smart" trick to run the lua code.

 a) copy game data `base` folder to `__base__` folder